code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/erin-and-nidhi.md

 ## How can mentors help?
 It's good to have mentors, but we don't rely on them to make decisions for us.

-If you need to, ask for help, but make the decision based on what you believe is right, not based on someone else's experience.
+Ask for help, but make the decision based on what you believe is right, not based on someone else's experience.
 A mentor’s experience and vision is not the same as yours.

 Focus on following your intuition.
 Listen to people's thoughts and advice as a data point to inform a decision that you ultimately make.